Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```
 #### Arithmetics

-Now, let us practice  more writing JavaScript code using *console.log()* on google chrome console for number data types.
+Now, let us practice more writing JavaScript codes using *console.log()* on google chrome console for number data types.
-In addition to text, we can also do mathematical calculations using JavaScript.
-Let us do the following simple calculations
+In addition to the text, we can also do mathematical calculations using JavaScript.
+Let us do the following simple calculations.

 ![Arithmetic](images/arithmetic.png)
 ```js